russelsantos19/100-days-of-code/r1-log.md

 ### R1D67
 Spent 4hours today.
 I add form validation that makes the user unable to add schedule if there is no time to a day and vice versa.
 I also made the schedule object that will make the schedule easy to access when sent to the server.

+### R1D68
+Spent 4hrs and add the select all checkbox.
+It looks easy but it is not.
+Maybe I'm slow but I'm confident it was functioning well and no bugs whatever the user did.
+I made a pull request and will begin another feature for the website.

+### R1D69
+I made a new component for my website which is patient profile creation.
+I also fix a small error but takes me some time to find it.
+I wonder how long it takes to fixed an error to a very big project?
+I also update outdated packages.